mattaq31/Hash-CAD/crisscross_kit/orthoseq_generator/scripts/benchmarking/ZENODO_BENCHMARK_README_DRAFT.md

 - The extracted libraries are reduced convenience files for direct use in the Supporting Information and for quick inspection of the final selected sequence pairs.
+-
+## Funding and Compute Resources

+This dataset is associated with work supported in part by:

+- the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) Walter Benjamin Programme, project `553862611`
+- the Dana-Farber Cancer Institute Claudia Adams Barr Program for Cancer Research
+- the Korea-US Collaborative Research Fund (KUCRF), grant `RS-2024-00468463`

+The O2 High Performance Compute Cluster, supported by the Research Computing Group at Harvard Medical School, was used to accelerate development of the evolutionary algorithm and the final large-scale parameter sweeps.